Universal reconstructive polarimetry with graphene-metal infrared photodetectors

 We start by modifying the structure of the metasurface atop the graphene layer, and disconnect the individual wedges by preserving the non-centrosymmetric structure~\cite{Wei_geometric_maximizing_BPVE}.
 The resulting device is shown in Fig.~\ref{fig2} (i).
 Its gate- and polarization-dependent photoresponse, recorded with the same $\lambda_0 = 8.6$ $\mu$m laser, is shown in Fig.~\ref{fig2} (c).
 The photovoltage changes sign upon the $90^\circ$ rotation of the polarization, which can be explained by different positions of local hot spots.
 When the ${\bf E}$-field is directed along the triangle axis, the local intensity hot spot is positioned at the apex.
 For $90^\circ$ rotated polarization, the hot spot is at the triangle base, resulting in inversion of carrier temperature gradient and hence, photovoltage.

 The slope and magnitude of $V_{\rm ph}(\cos^2\theta)$--dependences are highly controllable by the gate voltage in the 'disconnected metasurface' sensor, similarly to our first example.
 Quantitative analysis of polarization resolution merit $Q$, however, shows that the reconstruction quality is hereby pretty low, $Q\lesssim 0.1$, Fig.~\ref{fig2} (f).
 Still, we managed to demonstrate the resolution of polarization angle with this structure by recording $V_{\rm ph}$ at a large set of gate voltage points $k = 30$.
-The results are shown in Appendix B. Remarkably, such resolution was achieved at various levels of incident power.
+The results are shown in Supplementary section II.
+Remarkably, such resolution was achieved at various levels of incident power.

 After these two examples, it is tempting to reveal whether polarization-resolving response is specific to graphene-metal metasurfaces, or it can persist in simpler detector structures.
 To answer the question, we record the mid-IR response of CVD-graphene channel detector with a top gate and two source and drain contacts connected to an asymmetric antenna.
 The device is shown in Fig.~\ref{fig2} (h).
 In prior experiments, it was used for studies of chiral terahertz photoresponse enabled by antenna asymmetry~\cite{Matyushkin2020}.
 This asymmetry also provides non-zero photovoltage in the infrared: at any ${\bf E}$-field orientation deviating from symmetry axis, the local light intensities at the source and drain are different due to the polarization dependence of the lightning-rod effect.
 The dependences of zero-bias response $V_{\rm ph}$ and $\cos^2\theta$ at various $V_{\rm g}$ for that device are shown in Fig.~\ref{fig2} (b).
 The linear fits work poorly hereby, as compared to the metasurface-based sensors, due to the small size of the radiation spot compared to the size of antenna~\footnote{More precisely, the linear relation $V_{\rm ph} = R_{\rm is} P + R_{\rm an} P \cos^2\theta$ holds only for uniform illumination.
 For non-uniform illumination, $V_{\rm ph}$ depends not only on Stokes parameters, but also on their gradients.
 If the light beam is uniform at the scale of individual photosensitive cell (as it was in the case of metasurface sensors), the gradient terms are irrelevant.}.
 Nevertheless, the extracted slopes and offsets of polarization-dependent photovoltage are controlled by the gate, which results in elevated reconstruction quality $Q$, Fig.~\ref{fig2} (e).
 This result shows that the role of metasurface is not determinative for the presence of polarization-resolving action.